😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Reading time

 We all have evenings when we find it hard to fall asleep or we wake up within the night.
 Insomnia, or trouble falling asleep or staying asleep, is a common sleep disorder.
-In United States, 1 in 5 adults struggle to sleep every single night (22%).
+In this article, we will look at some common natural remedies that can help to combat insomnia.

 Key Takeaways

-One of the most common causes is stress, which can lead to a racing mind and difficulty in switching off.
-Similarly, anxiety and depression often disrupt sleep patterns.
+Short-term insomnia is usually caused by stress or changes in your environment.
+Stress can lead to a racing mind and difficulty in switching off.
+Likewise, anxiety and depression often disrupt sleep patterns.
 They often create a vicious cycle where a lack of sleep exacerbates mental health conditions.
-Lifestyle choices, like consuming caffeine or engaging in stimulating activities close to bedtime, can also interfere with the body’s natural sleep-wake cycle.
-Additionally, medical conditions, medications, and disruptions in the sleep environment contribute to the prevalence of insomnia and other sleep disorders.

 How Can I Get Rid of Insomnia Fast?